gzweigle/open-hybrid-piano/hardware/releases/ips20/README.md

 * An external power supply through the +5V power jack
 * An external computer through the USB at Teensy 4.1

-**IMPORANT** - It is recommended to use an external power supply that automatically protects from short circuits, overcurrent, and other failure conditions.
+It is recommended to use an external power supply that automatically protects from short circuits, overcurrent, and other failure conditions.
 Or, use an external fuse.
 Select protection or fuse level based on current and power values from analysis below.

-**WARNING** - Do not connect both power inputs at the same time.
+Do not connect both power inputs at the same time.
 See the PJRC website for more information, including how to cut a Teensy 4.1 pad to avoid shorting the two power inputs together.

 The external power supply must be able to deliver 2.5 A. This nominal current value is calculated by summing all current values in sections below.